Leer esta página en español

 Visiting a Patient

-We encourage you to have family or a friend present, unless it disrupts safe patient practices or safety requirements.
+We encourage you to have family or a friend present in the hospital or at clinic visits, unless it disrupts safe patient practices or safety requirements.
 Please check with your nurse to find out if there are any restrictions for visitors.
 Children under the age of 18 must be supervised.
 They may never be left alone.

 Use of Cell Phones

 Patients and visitors may use cell phones in most areas of the hospital.
-Cell phones are not allowed in certain restricted areas designated by signage as “no cell phone.”
+Cell phones are not allowed in certain restricted areas with “no cell phone” signs.
 As a courtesy to others, please turn your cell phone ringer down low or set it to vibrate.
 Picture/video and audio recording features may not be used in any area of the hospital.
 Note that sometimes your doctors or nurses may need to speak on their cell phones to address clinical issues.
 Photos of patients with family and/or care team members is permitted with verbal consent of all individuals who are part of the picture, and if it doesn’t violate the privacy of other patients or staff.

 Security Services/Lost and Found

 If you have questions or concerns about safety while visiting patients, day or night, or have lost or found an item, please call our Security Services Office.
-For the Security Services Office at UC San Diego Medical Center, call 619-543-3762; for Thornton Hospital, call 858-657-6420.
+For the Security Services Office at UC San Diego Medical Center, call 619-543-3762; for Jacobs Medical Center and Thornton Pavilion, call 858-657-6420.

 - La Jolla

-- UC San Diego Thornton Hospital: first floor lobby near the dining room
+- Thornton Pavilion: First-floor lobby near the dining room

-- UC San Diego Moores Cancer Center: Second floor hallway near restrooms
+- Moores Cancer Center: Second-floor hallway near restrooms

 Gifts and Gift Shops